A former Mary Kay sales director tells us how booking, selling, and recruiting the way she was taught still did not lead to success.

 But, I just couldn’t hack it one more month.

-Recently, I decided to not be a director anymore.
-Almost instantly, I felt like I had re-captured my life back.
-Ever since before DIQ, I had been plagued with an intense, greedy desire for MORE.
+After I decided to stop being a director, I instantly felt like I had taken my life back.
+Ever since before DIQ, I was plagued with an intense, greedy desire for MORE.
 Never satisfied.
-I have been completely unable to enjoy any success in MK because I was afraid I would lose it or not make it to the next level in time, and therefore see all of my hard work evaporate again.
+I was completely unable to enjoy any success in MK because I was afraid I would lose it or not make it to the next level in time, and therefore see all of my hard work evaporate again.
 It was like starting an exercise regime over and over and over again.
-Or being in Groundhog day.
+Or being in Groundhog Day.

 Here I am again.
 How did this happen?
 No bookings, no leads and no prospects.
 I always had that feeling of “starting over” AGAIN.
 Like New Year’s Resolutions that just never get actualized.
 And I worked HARD!
 I had quit my teaching job and was working full time HARD and it was becoming the absolute end of my emotions and sanity.

 The absolute worst part of it all was the fact that I couldn’t have a normal conversation with people anymore and be genuinely concerned about them.
 People were not people to me anymore.
 They were either potential hostesses, customers, referrals or even better, recruits.
 Plan A, B, C, D etc… I had a flow chart for every possible path a conversation could go down.
 I was like the Pied Piper.

 I realized, with tremendous shame, that I had lost the ability to have an honest conversation with ANYONE anymore.
 I was obsessed with becoming a Million Dollar Director.
 Everyone fell into one of those three categories.
 I discovered that from the moment I laid eyes on someone, I was calculating in my mind, how I could steer our conversation around to Mary Kay.
 Thankfully, it always felt unnatural, but did it stop me?
 No way.
 I was on a mission to enrich women’s lives!
 Who was I to be so selfish?
 Talk about drinking the Kool-Aid!